PAUVRE-Charlie/randomCoffee/README.md

 use api keys and give one to each user to prevent spamming one table for users and one for links (that will have userID, the long url and the short created one) For scalability, well choose NoSQL options like MongoDB for example.
+And for front end, just add a input where users would paste their links.
+And if you want to enable custom links, add also the possibility to enter you custom link.

 ## JAVASCRIPT